ericksonsrepo/oci-dev/Class-Of-HOL-01/Class-Of-Lab-01.md

 The purpose of this workshop is to familiarize attendees with the feature functionality of Oracle Cloud Infrastructure.
 It is assumed that attendees have a solid understanding of basic related concepts such as familiarity with Linux administration, basic network principles, and data storage technologies.

-To optimize your experience there are some general guidelines that will help you get the most from these lab exercises.

-  - **Read through an entire exercise before executing any of the steps.**
-  Merely following the screen shots or script files without understanding the flow will diminish your learning experience.

-  - **Follow the steps as shown in the workshop manual.**
-    Don’t freestyle during the labs.
-This is a live environment.
-If you want to do something that is not in the labs, ask the lab instructor first.
-In particular, do not create, delete, or alter any database objects without asking first.

-  - **There is no prize for finishing first; there is no penalty for finishing last.**
-  The goal is to gain a firm understanding of Oracle Cloud Infrastructure.

-  - **Ask questions freely.**
-  The only dumb questions are those that are not asked.

 # Oracle Cloud Account
 [Back to top](#Class-of-SE---HOL-Part-1---Cloud-access-and-locating-your-compartment)